Looking for something?

 Resource Type: Article

 Problems with sleep are very common for children and young people with chronic health conditions.
 Sleep is essential for your health and wellbeing, and it improves your energy.
-Not having enough sleep can make symptoms such as pain feel worse.
-It can also affect your mood and reduce concentration...
+Sleep is essential for your health and wellbeing.
+It improves your energy, helps with healing and allows your mind and body...

 Resource Type: Article